KanishkGupta02/CodeHelp/Readme.md

 ## Overview

-This project is a real-time code collaboration application built with React, Node.js, and Socket.io.
-It allows multiple participants to join a room and collaboratively write and edit code in real-time.
-The app features a code editor, user management, and real-time synchronization of code changes.
+The idea for this project came from the frequent times my friends and I needed help with our code.
+Sending and receiving code snippets back and forth was cumbersome, and using tools like Google Meet often faced issues with internet stability, lag, and poor video quality.
+To make collaborative coding easier and more efficient, I developed a real-time code collaboration application.
+This app features a code editor, user management, and real-time synchronization of code changes, allowing us to work together seamlessly and solve coding doubts hands-on.

 ## Features